leaclaire/Angular-week2-IP/README.md

 ### Setup
 To access this project on your local files, you can clone it using these steps
 1. Open your terminal
-1. Use this command to clone `$ git clone https://github.com/hamida-mstafa/fev-band
+1. Use this command to clone `$ git clone gh repo clone leaclaire/Angular-week2-IP
 1. This will clone the repositoty into your local folder
 1. _Enjoy :)_
 ### Technologies Used